nakatsinho/mpesa-vm-laravel-sdk/README.md

 ```
 composer require nakatsinho/mpesa-laravel
 ```
-But with that we didn't reach the icing on the cake 🔥, together with the package, there are a series of files that we need to publish in your project, which will allow you to access the features of that package, through the following command via artisan:
+But with that we didn't reach the icing on the cake, together with the package, there are a series of files that we need to publish in your project, which will allow you to access the features of that package, through the following command via artisan:
 ```
 php artisan mpesa-sdk:publish
 ```

+#### GOOD DJOB 🔥...

+Now we have the basics to test!
+Note that the command above brought us the following files: